weumn00b/Reversing/ReversingLinuxModules.md

 ### **What is the name of the function that converts keycodes to strings?**
 ---

 This one is really easy.
-In our functions we saw a keycode_to_string function.
-I assumed that this was the correct function.
-It was.
+In the functions you will remember a function called keycode_to_string .
+This is the correct function.

  ![Pasted image 20241216221047](https://github.com/user-attachments/assets/7b577f96-8e3c-42cb-b3f5-0afb92101b52)

 ### What file does the module create to store logs?
 Provide the full path.
 ---

 This is defined in the spy_init function that is shown above.
-We can see pretty clearly that a function called `debugfs` is being used to create a directory named `spyyy`.
+You can see that a function called `debugfs` is being used to create a directory named `spyyy`.
 Looking into debugfs, its [mentioned](https://docs.kernel.org/filesystems/debugfs.html) that its typically mounted to `/sys/kernel/debug`.
-The next thing I saw is that debugfs is creating some sort of file.
+The next thing you may notice is that debugfs is creating some sort of file.
 It mentions `DAT_00100c6c` as one of the arguments.
-I looked into this a little more, and saw that `DAT_00100c6c` references characters.
+If you look into the data more, you can observe that `DAT_00100c6c` references characters.

  ![Pasted image 20241216222008](https://github.com/user-attachments/assets/57841be5-ebc2-48fa-ac83-d4bb04aa1937)

-I concluded that the full path to the logs was `/sys/kernel/debug/spyyy/keys`
+The full path to the logs is `/sys/kernel/debug/spyyy/keys`

 ### **What Message does the module print when imported?**
 ---

-I started by searching for print in the program.
-I saw `printk` being executed as `spy` was loaded and unloaded.
+A good starting point is searching for print in the program.
+You can see that `printk` is being executed by the program as  `spy` is loaded and unloaded.

  ![Pasted image 20241216222425](https://github.com/user-attachments/assets/587d2377-c6d1-47e1-91e4-620898d463fd)